ECON 310: Intermediate Microeconomic Theory

 Academic Integrity

-By taking this course, you certify that all work is your own.
-Plagiarism is not allowed, and you are not allowed to have someone else do any course work in your place unless explicitly allowed by the syllabus.
-If it is discovered that you have violated academic integrity on any assignment, you will receive a grade of zero for that assignment.
-Repeated violations of academic integrity may result in a failing grade for the entire course.
+If it is discovered that you have violated academic integrity on any assignment, you may receive a grade of zero for that assignment.
+Repeated violations of academic integrity may result in a failing grade for the entire course or a referral to Student Affairs.

 Special Needs